jhpohovey/wikipedia-graph-network-analyzer/README.md

 4. Create a visual output that is visually appealing and also informational using the vertices and edges in our graph

+The link to our video presentation is here: https://youtu.be/H7yv_udKLHE

 ## Input File